HLoTW/SNUFF/README.md

 # SNUFF
 Python2.7 - for the ProxyFlood.py

-# *Snuff Is being worked on please be patient while we fix errors for the tool*
+# *Snuff Is being worked on please be give us time to fix errors for the tool*
 Python3 - A Network Scanner - Vulnerability Detection - Denial of Service Tool all in one with bane

 What you would need are these requirements.